Items Detailed items Activities

 Interest-free housing loan

-Housing loan interest assistance
+Housing loan interest support

-2.8 Fair employment
+2.8 Fair recruitment

-Established the anti-discrimination policy
+Establishment of anti-discrimination policy

 Stated in Articles 4 and 5 of the Work Rules